 The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located on the port deck wing with speakers in the forward bow and forward cockpit area.
+It is located at the helm with two speakers in the cockpit and two in the bow area.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.